ReviewETF Logo

 • Performance since launch (marginally ahead)

-The honest answer: Both are excellent funds.
+Both are excellent funds.
 The differences are at the margin.
 If you're starting fresh and fee is your priority, buy BGBL.
-If you value track record, liquidity, and quarterly distributions, buy VGS.
-Either way, you're buying the same 1,300+ global companies at a fraction of the cost of a managed fund.
+If you value the longest live track record and the deepest liquidity, buy VGS.
+Either way, you're buying the same ~1,300 global companies at a fraction of the cost of any managed fund.

 VGS